snd/fragments-user/README.md

 http POST localhost:8080/api/cockpit/login username=casca password=opensesame
 ```

-if you don't want the api to be at `/api/cockpit`
+if you don't want the API to be at `/api/cockpit`
 just overwrite factory `urlCockpitApi` in
 [src/factories/url.coffee](src/factories/url.coffee)
 (or the other urls contained in that file)